 flowers attract bees and birds and other insects.
 If you are interested

 in attracting butterflies and hummingbirds then this is a good choice.

-The stalks are not dainty, but are a half to three quarters of an inch in diameter.
+The long stalks are not dainty, but are a half to three quarters of an inch in diameter.
 In my opinion, the stalks and flowers are too large to use in most flower arrangements unless the arrangements are quite large.
 However, if you could use them they would look amazing.